 Burning questions: evidence for off-site fire use by hunter-gatherers in eHRAF Archaeology

-2 Comments on “Playing with Fire: Social Forestry with Hazel”
+2 responses to “Playing with Fire: Social Forestry with Hazel”

 When I checked Wikipedia, I was shocked to discover that there is no history for Eugene prior to European colonization.
 So no place name for Eugene in a native language either.